Henok-23/Photon/README.md

 # Photon
-Linux Desktop Assistant, currently available only on for Ubuntu
+Linux Desktop Assistant

+Tested only on Ubuntu, should work on all major Linux distros with Flatpak support

 you can try on other distro it might work but I haven't tried it yet.
 I will release for other distros in future!